 16. Employee and manager feedback

-No training or development initiatives is complete without improvement.
+No training or development initiatives are complete without improvement.
 Training modules need to let the learner know why they are learning what they are being presented.
 What do employees do if they have issues understanding what is being learned and where they can express to peers what they got out of the training.
 With this said, building in online forums and chat rooms helps elicit employee feedback during training.

 On the other hand, getting feedback from employees on what can be further improved during the training process is equally as important.
 Creating an employee training survey and asking questions about training design, delivery, access to information and skills learned is extremely valuable to tweaking the process.
 Plus, including some open ended questions about how training can be improved is also valuable.
 You may get some great ideas for improvements you had not considered plus employees will be more vested in training they had a hand in creating.